Skip to main content

 Can renewable energy help the energy crisis?

-Transitioning UK energy supply to renewables is crucial, from the perspective of both fuel and the climate crisis.
+Transitioning the UK’s energy supply to renewables is crucial, from the perspective of both tackling the country’s energy costs and addressing the climate crisis.

 The UN Global Crisis Response Group says, “In the medium-to-long-term, the world needs to double down on renewables to meet net-zero goals, tackle energy poverty, and boost and diversify the global energy mix.”